 It is the very last of the spaces fitted out and shared by walkers and families.

-Bordered by the Le Riou de l'Argentière river, it is surrounded 360° by the hills which turn yellow in winter.
 These 15m000 accommodate 2 trees, thus creating shaded areas perfect for meetings and discussions.
-Some meet there to settle down and play board games, the little ones have fun around the children's games installed in the heart of the garden...
+Some meet there to settle down and play board games, the little ones have fun around the children's games set up in the heart of the garden...

 It is one of the young gardens of Mandelieu-La Napoule!
 It is a mimosa arboretum considered the Mimosa Museum.
 The green lung of the Capitou district, the park covers nearly 10000m2.
 More than a hundred different species of mimosa have been planted along a promenade in the Park, punctuated by panels showing the main characteristics of the species.